[[updated October 14, 2016]]

 Be sure to put your Insights data into context.

-Or, if you’re not a nerd like Jon, just let an affordable tool do it for you.
+Or, if you’re not a nerd like Jon, just let an affordable social media management tool do it for you.
 Plenty of third party tools recommend an optimal posting time by aggregating the sum of your reach performance over a specific period of time, like 2 weeks or 30 days.
 This can be faulty though, due to inconsistent publishing and external events such as sales, competitor activity, and world events.

-Agorapulse recommends the optimal time to reach and engage your audience based on the performance of your last 50 Facebook Page posts – not just a set a period of time, which may not be very active at all – so you get a more accurate reading of what actually works.
+Agorapulse recommends the optimal time to reach and engage your audience based on the performance of your last 50 Facebook Page posts – not just a set a period of time, which may not be very active at all – so you get a more accurate reading of what works.

 Agorapulse also tells you what subjects perform the best in your content strategy, delivering all your data in a customizable PowerPoint report – with just one click!